 - Keep the sprayer tip about one foot from the surface and try not to ‘arc’ the tip: stay parallel to the surface for even distribution.

-- Apply stain a section at a time until the wood is completely saturated, and ‘backroll’ or ‘backbrush’ (see just below).
+- Apply stain a section at a time until the wood is completely saturated, and if you can, ‘backroll’ or ‘backbrush’ (see just below).
+Some people just spray and walk away.
+Not as good, but often ok.

 How to ‘backroll’ or ‘buckbrush’: